 All across the country, tear downs are a relatively new phenomenon.
 This is where the house is acquired only to be torn down to allow erection of a new, larger house.
-The phenomenon was fading during the 2009 Great Recession and its aftermath, but it is reappearing in many parts of the country and world.
+The phenomenon was fading during the 2009 Great Recession and its aftermath, but it has reappeared in many parts of the country and world.

 We have a feeling that people aren't quite cured of their desire for a great big house.

-It happens usually in neighborhoods that are close to valuable commercial areas or other newly prosperous residential areas.
+It happens usually in neighborhoods that are close to valuable commercial areas or other newly prosperous residential areas, or maybe near major universities, hospitals, or large employers that pay good salaries.
 Smaller houses in good repair are being purchased and demolished, for the sole purpose of erecting a much more elaborate house.